reconbot/json-inflector/README.md

 The JSON Inflector is a node.js package for providing a [Connect](http://www.senchalabs.org/connect/)/[Express](http://expressjs.com/) middleware that can be used modify json requests and responses with with inflection rules.

+It works by parsing `req.body` if it's an object, and overiding `res.json` to parse a json responses if applicable.

 Credit to the [`cors`](https://github.com/expressjs/cors) library and it's authors for providing the project structure to make an express middleware.

 [![NPM](https://nodei.co/npm/json-inflector.png?downloads=true&stars=true)](https://nodei.co/npm/json-inflector/)